giridhar7632/Todo-App/README.md

 # Todo App

 The combination of React and Firebase can move web applications to complete next level.
 In this workshop, we are going to create an awesome full stack Todo app using React for front-end and Firebase realtime database as back-end.
-By the end of this workshop, you will learn about implementing CRUD operations using React.
+By the end of this workshop, you will learn about implementing CRUD operations using Firebase.

-Take a peek at the final project. :point_down:
+Take a peek at what we are going to build in this workshop. :point_down:

 ![Final todo app](https://cloud-2nf3f60u4.vercel.app/0todo_app.png)